MediaModMC/MediaMod/README.md

 ## Support

-For support, please open an [issue](https://github.com/MediaModMC/MediaMod/issues/new) describing your problem.
+If you have a bug to report, please open an [issue](https://github.com/MediaModMC/MediaMod/issues/new) describing your problem.
+If you can't install MediaMod or you have issues with it, join our [discord server](https://discord.gg/GdAc3mmFnh) and we can help you.
+You can also report bugs here if you like.

 ## License